 There are many methods, but essentially what is needed is to re-integrate the split-off parts.
-The main job of the survivor is actually to perpetuate the split – so that we don’t come into contact with the traumatic memory.
-One way to achieve this is to disassociate from what we are feeling and parts of the body can feel numb or lacking in sensation.
+The main job of the Survivor is actually to perpetuate the split – so that we don’t come into contact with the traumatic memory.
+One way our Survivor achieves this is to disassociate from what we are feeling and parts of the body can feel numb or lacking in sensation.
 It may be decades before we are ready to overcome the impulse to avoid looking at the trauma, but our soul’s innate impulse is to heal and reintegrate and when we are ready we will know.
 If we ignore the healing impulse, then often our body will produce symptoms that prompt us to slow down and re-examine our lives.

 For healing, the healthy adult part needs to make contact with the traumatised part.
 This witnessing allows the healthy adult part to grow and begins to re-integrate the traumatised part.
-As this happens, we begin to have less and less need of our survivor and are able more and more to step into our authentic selves.
+As this happens, we begin to have less and less need of our Survivor and are able more and more to step into our authentic selves.